eclipse-chariott/chariott/intent_brokering/tools/charc.md

     charc invoke <namespace> <command> [(<type> <arg>)...]

-Issues the _invoke intent_ to the intent broker for fullfilment by some provider providing the capability.
+Issues the _invoke intent_ to the Intent Broker for fullfilment by some provider providing the capability.

 The arguments after `<command>` are always in pairs of `<type>` and `<arg>`,